aws-samples/sample-stepfunctions-testing-with-testStateAPI/README.md

 =======
 # Step Functions Testing with TestState API

 This sample demonstrates comprehensive testing of AWS Step Functions using the **TestState API** with a fluent testing framework.
-It showcases advanced testing patterns for complex Step Functions workflows including Map states, Parallel states, Choice states, retry mechanisms, and error handling.
+It showcases advanced testing patterns for complex Step Functions workflows including Map states, Parallel states, Choice states, integration patterns such as .waitForTaskToken, retry mechanisms, and error handling.

 ## 🏗️ Overview